ablomm/ablomm-cpu/docs/cpu/isa.md

 | Software interrupt | 2 | The instruction `INT` is ran |
 | Exception | 3 | An unknown instruction is ran |

-When any event is triggered, the interupt mask is set to 0, meaning no more hardware interrupts will occur until it is unmasked.
+When any event is triggered, the interrupt mask is set to 0, meaning no more hardware interrupts will occur until it is unmasked.

 All events will result in entering supervisor mode.